AgustinH09/StocksPWA/README.md

 ## Deployment

 The application can be deployed to any static hosting service (e.g., Netlify, Vercel).
 The production files are located in the `dist/` folder after running the build script.

 ---

-## Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

----